plvmedia/guide/h.saa8t5379qfj.md

 -------

 The HUB is the control center for the MOAC’s video signals.
 It handles routing all of the cameras into where they need to go in an easy-to-use manner.

+Generally, everything is already routed for you, and during a standard stream you should never have to directly interact with the hub.

 ### Using the Software Interface